-I fell a bit the same way about relationships.
+I feel a bit the same way about relationships.

-I had a mostly wonderful time in the 10+ years I lived with my ex-husband.
+I had a most wonderful time in the 10+ years I lived with my ex-husband.
 We had a lot of fun, exciting moments together.
-However, problems lurking in the background took the life out of the relationship and eventually the whole thing died.
+However, problems lurking in the background took the life out of the relationship, and eventually, the whole thing died.